DelMaestroGroup/pimc/README.md

 where `PREFIX` is the location you want to install the libraries, we suggest `$HOME/local` where `$HOME` is your expanded home directory.

-*Note:* If attempting to compile blitz-0.9 with gcc version 4.3 or later you may encounter errors when attempting to build blitz++.
+*Note:* If attempting to compile the old version of blitz-0.9 with gcc version 4.3 or later you may encounter errors when attempting to build blitz++.
 To fix this, before issuing `make lib` and/or `make install` one needs to add headers to a couple of files.
 Move to `$HOME/local/src/blitz-0.9/blitz` (or similarly, `PREFIX/src/blitz-0.9/blitz`) and